First Battle of St Albans: Battle

 After several hours, Richard, despairing of a peaceful solution, decided to attack.
-Although his army might have been unwilling to attack King Henry, the Royal Standard was not visible and might even have been negligently propped against a wall by the royal standard-bearer, the Earl of Wiltshire.
-Most of Henry's forces were surprised by the suddenness of Richard's attack, and most of the army was expecting a peaceful resolution similar to the one at Blackheath in 1452.
+Although his army may have been unwilling to attack King Henry, the Royal Standard was not visible and may even have been negligently propped against a wall by the royal standard-bearer, the Earl of Wiltshire.
+Most of Henry's forces were surprised by the suddenness of Richard's attack, and most of the army was expecting a peaceful resolution similar to that which occurred at Blackheath in 1452.
 However, two Yorkist frontal assaults down the narrow streets against the barricades near St Peter's Church, which were commanded by Lord Clifford, made no headway and resulted in heavy casualties for the Yorkists.
-The entire battle did not last longer than half an hour and was caused mostly by the element of surprise that Warwick placed in charging into the town when the Lancastrians were unprepared.

-Warwick led a reserve force through an unguarded part of the town, with back lanes and gardens.
-Suddenly, the earl appeared in the market square, where the main body of Henry's troops were talking and resting.
-There is evidence that it was not yet expecting to be involved in the fighting, as many were not even wearing their helmets.
-Warwick charged instantly with his force and routed the Lancastrians.
-Somerset, knowing very well that York would never let him live, had sought refuge at the Castle Inn.
-When the Yorkists surrounded the building, Somerset decided to try to fight his way out.
+Warwick led a reserve force into an unguarded part of the town, through back lanes and gardens.
+Soon after, he appeared in the market square, where the main body of Henry's troops were talking and resting.
+Henry's troops did not yet expect to be involved in the fighting, as many were not even wearing their helmets.
+Warwick charged instantly with his forces and routed the Lancastrians.

+Somerset, knowing very well that York would never let him live, sought refuge at the Castle Inn.
+When the Yorkists surrounded the building, Somerset tried to fight his way out.
 He charged onto the main street, over the bodies of the defenders, and killed four men before he was struck down.
 The Earl of Northumberland was killed trying to get to the refuge at the Castle Inn.
 Lord Clifford of Skipton, an ally of Percy, was hacked to death in the main street.

-On the earl's orders, his archers then shot at the men surrounding the King and killed several and injured the King and the Duke of Buckingham.
-The Lancastrians manning the barricades realised the Yorkists had outflanked them and, fearing an attack from behind, abandoned their positions and fled the town.
+On Warwick's orders, his archers then shot at the men surrounding the king, killing several and injuring the king and the Duke of Buckingham.

+The Lancastrians still manning the barricades and fighting against York's and Salisbury's men realised the Yorkists had outflanked them and, fearing an attack from behind, abandoned their positions and fled the town.
+Overall, the battle did not last longer than half an hour, and was decided by Warwick charging into the town when the Lancastrians were unprepared.